-Home › Forums › Discussion › Thursday Talk: The Gendered Impacts of the COVID-19 Pandemic in Conflict-Affected Settings
+Home › Discussion › Discussion › Thursday Talk: The Gendered Impacts of the COVID-19 Pandemic in Conflict-Affected Settings

 Gender & COVID-19: Understanding the Gendered Impact of COVID-19 on Social Cohesion in Conflict-Affected & Fragile Contexts, from Search for Common Ground, analyzes the gendered effects of the pandemic, particularly as they relate to ongoing research in Kenya, Nigeria, Palestine, Tanzania, Uganda & Yemen.